NVIDIA/aistore/docs/getting_started.md

 ### Kubernetes deployments

 For any Kubernetes deployments (including, of course, production deployments) please use a separate and dedicated [AIS-K8s GitHub](https://github.com/NVIDIA/ais-k8s/blob/master/docs/README.md) repository.
-The repo contains [Helm Charts](https://github.com/NVIDIA/ais-k8s/tree/master/helm/ais/charts) and detailed [Playbooks](https://github.com/NVIDIA/ais-k8s/tree/master/playbooks) that cover a variety of use cases and configurations.
+The repo contains detailed [Ansible playbooks](https://github.com/NVIDIA/ais-k8s/tree/master/playbooks) that cover a variety of use cases and configurations.

 In particular, [AIS-K8s GitHub repository](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md) provides a single-line command to deploy Kubernetes cluster and the underlying infrastructure with the AIStore cluster running inside (see below).
 The only requirement is having a few dependencies preinstalled (in particular, `helm`) and a Cloud account.